Adam-Behun/supervised-machine-learning/1-1-ml-start/week-1.md

 - Reinforcement learning
     - This type of ML uses rewards and penalties to navigate the ML in its environment.
 It is similar to playing a game where we learn by ourselves what to do and what not to do based on our results (rewarded or punished).

 # Regression vs Classification problems

-Regression problems in ML are trying to predict a numerical value while classification problems are trying to predict a categorical value.
+Regression problems in ML are trying to predict a numerical value while classification problems are trying to predict a categorical value (class).
 Continuous variables are numeric variables (weight, hight, and anything measured on a scale).
 Categorical variables are discrete variables that can take one of a limited number of variables.
-We can trnasform categorical values into numericalif we want to use regression.
+We can transform categorical values into numerical if we want to use a regression technique.

 # Process of predicting someone's weight
 - `
     Identify factors that might impact someone's weight --> height, exercise habits, gender, age, diet, etc.
 `